Last year I posted a meat version of a Guyanese Christmas meal; here is the vegan version.

 - Turn heat off when you have reached your desired texture.

 - In a small pot or pan, heat oil and fry the cumin seeds until they become slightly burnt.
 Immediately add it to the dhal.
 Important: Be careful to cover the pot as you add the fried cumin seeds, as the hot oil will steam out when it hits the water based liquid.

-- 1 package of brown or white rice spaghetti noodles broken into small pieces (to resemble chow mein noodles) if you’re not gluten-free use regular chow mein noodles
+- 1 package of brown or white rice fettuccine noodles broken into small pieces (to resemble chow mein noodles) if you’re not gluten-free use regular chow mein noodles

 - 1 small onion, thinly sliced